 Education Business Effectiveness Service

-School Business Support is provided to all maintained schools through the Education Business Effectiveness Service (EBE Service) which is a non-statutory service within the borough’s Education Directorate.
-We aim to provide advice, guidance, and training to business professionals within schools, to support best practice and continued professional development in order to increase the financial sustainability of maintained schools in Waltham Forest to protect education standards for the children and young people they serve.
+School Business Support is provided to all maintained schools through the Education Business Effectiveness Service (EBE Service) - a non-statutory service within the borough’s Education Directorate.
+We provide advice, guidance, and training to business professionals within schools, sharing best practice and continued professional development opportunities to support financial sustainability in maintained schools in Waltham Forest and protect education standards for the children and young people they serve.

-It is increasingly important that schools ensure that they have strong strategic business management and administration to ensure that they meet their key statutory duties in regard to finance, procurement, human resources, health and safety and premises management.
-The majority of schools now have School Business Managers (SBMs) who oversee these areas, and others such as infrastructure and marketing.
+It is increasingly important that schools have strong strategic business management and administration to ensure they meet their statutory duties regarding finance, procurement, human resources, health and safety and premises management.
+Most schools now have School Business Managers (SBMs) who oversee these areas.

-The Education Business Effectiveness Service provides free support to all maintained schools, including regular WF SBM Network meetings through which we encourage school business professionals to support each other and share best practice; support schools’ financial management by linking to other council services; provide first line support for finance management software and key subscriptions; deliver Action Groups to support maintained schools with challenging financial positions, including falling reserves or deficit budgets.
+The Education Business Effectiveness Service provides free support to all maintained schools, including regular WF SBM Network meetings where school business professionals are encouraged to support each other by sharing best practice, supporting schools’ financial management by linking to other council services, provide first line support for finance management software subscriptions and deliver Action Groups to support maintained schools in challenging financial positions, including falling reserves or deficit budgets.

 This free support includes: